beatrizmilz/rstudioconf2022/README.md

   - ...and save it on the repository, in a database, or on a Google sheet..

-  - Send emails for me
+  - Send emails

   - Run a regular R Script and save the results

-  - So a lot of awesome tasks.

 - How you can start doing that?

-- First, you need a GitHub Account!
+- First, we need a GitHub Account!
 You can sign up for free at github.com and there you go.

-- Then, you need a repository!
-If you don't know what a repository is, imagine that you have a folder with all the files that you need in a project and you uploaded it somewhere, like in Google Drive.
-The repository is like that, it stores the files of your project, but is way easier to work with other people that are also programming.
+- Then, we need a repository!
+If you don't know what a repository is, imagine that you have a folder with all the files that you need in a project and you upload it somewhere, like in Google Drive.
+The repository is like that, a folder that stores the files of your project.

+- To show this example, I prepared this repository that stores the files that we need.
+You can click on fork if you want, so GitHub creates a copy of the repository in your account, and you can edit it after.

+- Next, we need an R script with the code that we want to be executed.
+Imagine that you are in a brand new R installation, so you have to start your script installing all the packages you need in your script.
+Take your time to write a script that is fully reproducible!

+- Last, we need a file to store the GitHub Actions.
+Usually we copy and paste another actions script and adapt it.

--
+- FALTA POUCO!
+CONCLUIR